TestJavaDev/java-resources/docs/3_data_structures/6_Trees.md

 ![tree](https://raw.githubusercontent.com/JavaLvivDev/prog-resources/master/resources/tree/qw12.png)

 The right-left case is similar to the left-right case.
 The only difference is that the two rotations performed are as follows:

-First is a right rotation at Node C.
+* First is a right rotation at Node C.
-Second is a left rotation at Node U.
+* Second is a left rotation at Node U.

 These two rotations balance the AVL tree.
 In this case, Node G becomes the parent node of both Node C and U.

-Time Complexity#
+## Time Complexity
-Considering that it takes constant time to do left-right rotation operations and update the height to get a balanced tree, the time complexity of an AVL insert remains the same as BST insert: O(h)O(h) where h is the height of the tree.
-However, since the AVL tree is balanced, the height is O(Logn)O(Logn); so time complexity of an AVL insert is O(Logn)O(Logn).
+Considering that it takes constant time to do left-right rotation operations and update the height to get a balanced tree, the time complexity of an AVL insert remains the same as BST insert: O(h) where h is the height of the tree.
+However, since the AVL tree is balanced, the height is O(Logn); so time complexity of an AVL insert is O(Logn).

 ## AVL Deletion

-Deletion in AVL Tree#
+## Deletion in AVL Tree
 Deletion is similar to AVL’s insertion operation with just one exception:

 The deletion operation adds an extra step after the insertion method’s rotation and balancing of the first unbalanced node.

 After fixing the first unbalanced node through rotations, start moving up and fix the next unbalanced node.
 Keep on fixing the unbalanced nodes until you reach the root.

-Steps for Deletion#
+## Steps for Deletion
 The following are the detailed steps for removing value from AVL Trees.

-Step 1: Delete currentNode#
+## Step 1: Delete currentNode
 Delete the currentNode in the same way as we did in BST deletion.
 At this point, the tree will become unbalanced, and we would need to perform some kind of rotation (left or right) to rebalance the tree.

-Step 2: Traverse Upwards#
+## Step 2: Traverse Upwards
 Start traversing from currentNode upwards till you find the first unbalanced node.

 Let’s look at some of the terms we will be using while re-balancing the tree.

-Node U — an unbalanced node
+* Node U — an unbalanced node
-Node C — child node of node U
+* Node C — child node of node U
-Node G — grandchild node of node U
+* Node G — grandchild node of node U

-Step 3: Rebalance the Tree#
+## Step 3: Rebalance the Tree
 To rebalance the tree, we will perform rotations on the subtree where U is the root node.

 There are two types of rotations:

-left
+* left
-right
+* right

 We came across four different scenarios based on the arrangements of Nodes U, C and, G.

-Left-Left: Node C is the left-child of Node U, and Node G is the left-child of Node C.
+* Left-Left: Node C is the left-child of Node U, and Node G is the left-child of Node C.

-Left-Right: Node C is the left-child of Node U, and Node G is the right-child of Node C.
+* Left-Right: Node C is the left-child of Node U, and Node G is the right-child of Node C.

-Right-Right: Node C is the right-child of Node U, and Node G is the right-child of Node C.
+* Right-Right: Node C is the right-child of Node U, and Node G is the right-child of Node C.

-Right-Left: Node C is the right-child of Node U, and Node G is the left-child of Node C.
+* Right-Left: Node C is the right-child of Node U, and Node G is the left-child of Node C.

 After performing a successful rotation for the first unbalanced Node U, traverse up and find the next unbalanced node and perform the same series of operations to balance.
 Keep on balancing the unbalanced nodes from first Node U to ancestors of Node U until we reach the root.
 After that point, we will have a fully balanced AVL Tree.

-Case 1: Left-Left#
+## Case 1: Left-Left

 ![tree](https://raw.githubusercontent.com/JavaLvivDev/prog-resources/master/resources/tree/qw13.png)
 ![tree](https://raw.githubusercontent.com/JavaLvivDev/prog-resources/master/resources/tree/qw14.png)